 EcoDrive promotes the awareness and reduction of single use plastic in Hong Kong through education, connecting with corporates, and providing possible solutions.

 #13 Mother’s Choice

 Founded in 1987 by a small group of people concerned about the plight of Hong Kong’s single women and their children, Mother’s Choice has since provided loving and nurturing care for thousands of children needing permanent homes and helped single girls facing crisis pregnancies.

-Tips from our readers: “Do you support a charity or volunteer?”
+Tips from our readers: “Do you support a charity or volunteer in Hong Kong?”